ihh/bracery/README.md

 # Bracery

 Bracery is a small procedural text generation language (and library).
-It's heavily influenced by [Tracery](http://tracery.io/) (by [@galaxykate](https://github.com/galaxykate)), and while they are not officially related, one design goal is to be reasonably compatible with the syntax and patterns of Tracery:
+It's heavily influenced by [Tracery](http://tracery.io/) (by [@galaxykate](https://github.com/galaxykate)), and while they are not officially related, Bracery deliberately uses some Tracery-like syntax:

 - `[name:value]` sets the value of a variable called `name`
 - `#name#` dynamically expands a variable called `name`